GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 * a Jenkins Deployment
 * a (non-public) service that exposes Jenkins to its slave containers
-* an Ingress resource that routes to the Jenkins service

 You have the tools to build a continuous deployment pipeline.
 Now you need a sample app to deploy continuously.